aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/MidgeBroodmother.md

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does the following changes:

-- On the start of the first actor turn that `hp` / `maxhp` floored gets lower than 0.5 (50% `hp` remaining), a phase transition will happen that decrements this enemy's `cantmove` and sets the `moves` of this enemy to 2.
+- On the start of the first actor turn that [HPPercent](../../Actors%20states/HPPercent.md) gets lower than 0.5, a phase transition will happen that decrements this enemy's `cantmove` and sets the `moves` of this enemy to 2.
 The overall effect is this enemy now gets 2 actor turns per main turns including the current one
 - In the dash attack move, the total amount of frames the enemy moves towards the target and past it changes to 37.0 from 48.0
 - In the electric ball projectile throw move, the odds to use the [Delayed Projectile](../../Actors%20states/Delayed%20projectile.md) version when there are no `delprojs` changes to 41% from 33%
 - In the electric ball projectile throw move (multiple hits version), the amount of projectiles to throw changes to be random between 2 and 3 instead of always being 2